BabyKoo/backup-camara-roll/README.md

 # backup-camara-roll

-Scrips used for backup camara roll file to Windows PC.
+Scrips used for backup camara roll files to Windows PC.